crooy/About/resume.md

 At ASML I worked in PHP and Java, connecting many datasources into a single MySQL for reporting.
 The job was essentially to make complex down-drillable reports in Zend Framework (php) with the data that was imported hourly or daily from various sources.
 Essentially it was data-engineering before that name was popular.

-At Sioux I worked in C# (with  SQL Server) for the backend part, and C++ with a entirly custom application for the client that was running on various types of machines.
+At Sioux I worked in C# (with  SQL Server) for the backend part, and C++ with a entirely custom application for the client that was running on various types of machines.
 I also had my first experience with electronics here.

 At Sioux I got a couple days training by Martin Odersky in 2012 (I think), after which I was itching to use it.
 At Withlocals I decided with Play framework it was a good choice (2013), together with Anorm+MySQL and Angular 1.x on coffeescript I build the MVP.
 Later we ditched coffeescript for plain Javascript (ES6) with ReactJS.
 Coffeescript's whitespace significance was just too sensitive for errors, and I never liked Angular.
 Later we switched the fronted codebase to Typescript, which I can honestly say I love.